Sriramanenivikas/CARESYNC/README.md

 - Password Hashing - BCrypt encryption
 - Rate Limiting - API abuse prevention

-## Deployment on Render

-1. Create a new Web Service on Render
-2. Connect your GitHub repository
-3. Set environment variables:
-   - SPRING_DATASOURCE_URL
-   - SPRING_DATASOURCE_PASSWORD
-   - JWT_SECRET
-4. Deploy!

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Author

 Vikas Sriramaneni
 - LinkedIn: linkedin.com/in/sriramanenivikas
-- GitHub: github.com/Sriramanenivikas

-## Acknowledgments

-- Spring Boot team for the amazing framework
-- React community for the excellent ecosystem
-- All contributors and testers

 ---

 Built for learning and demonstration purposes.